 To enter into Recovery:

-• Xperia S(while turned off) Power on and when you see blue LED lit up, press Volume UP
+- Xperia S : (while turned off) Power on and when you see blue LED lit up, press Volume UP

-• Xperia Mini, Xperia Mini Pro, Xperia Ray : (while turned off) Power on and keep pressing Volume Down key few times to land into recovery.
+- Xperia Mini, Xperia Mini Pro, Xperia Ray : (while turned off) Power on and keep pressing Volume Down key few times to land into recovery.

 SONY Xperia Arc, Xperia Arc S, Xperia Neo, Xperia Neo V, Xperia Pro

-To enter into Fastboot : (while turned off) Press and hold the Menu button, at the same time plug in the micro USB cable which is already connected to PC.
-You should see a blue LED.
-You’re in fastboot mode now.
+To enter into Fastboot : (while turned off) Press and hold the Menu button, at

 To enter into Flash Mode : (while turned off) Press and hold the Volume Down button, at the same time plug in the micro USB cable which is already connected to PC.